andrendvorak/AIProject/README.md

 # Undergraduate K-Means AI Project

-Uses K-Means clustering to reduce and summarize a .txt file.
+Uses K-Means clustering to reduce and summarize a .txt file

 Made using Python 3.6 and NLTK 3.4